Can Stress Cause Appendicitis? Gastroenterologist Explains.

 How does stress affect your immunity?

-The enteric nervous system and your central nervous system interact and affect each other (the brain-gut axis).
-Chronic stress has profound effects on your digestive system through the affection of the brain-gut axis.
+The gut contains billions of nerve cells that independently regulate our digestive processes, referred to as the enteric nervous system.
+The enteric nervous system and your central nervous system interact and influence each other (the brain-gut axis).
+Chronic stress can profoundly impact your digestive system by affecting this axis.

-- Irritable bowel syndrome.
+- Irritable Bowel Syndrome

-- Functional dyspepsia.
+- Functional dyspepsia

-- Functional bloating.
+- Functional bloating

-- Functional bloating and functional abdominal pain.
+- Functional abdominal pain

 Can stress cause appendicitis to rupture (burst appendix)?